top of page

 Certified Myofunctional Therapist

-Alicia is a licensed Speech-Language Pathologist and certified myofunctional therapist, holding the Certificate of Clinical Competence through the American Speech-Language-Hearing Association (ASHA).
-She is the founder and owner of Lifespan Therapy, where she leads a comprehensive practice serving clients across the lifespan.
-Alicia is a 2-time ASHA ACE Award recipient, recognizing her extensive commitment to continuing education and clinical excellence.
+Alicia is a two-time recipient of the American Speech-Language-Hearing Association (ASHA) Award for Continuing Education (ACE), an honor recognizing her exceptional commitment to lifelong learning and clinical excellence.
 She is licensed to practice in North Carolina, South Carolina, Virginia, Tennessee, and Florida.

-Alicia earned both her Bachelor of Science in Family and Community Services and her Master of Science in Communication Sciences and Disorders from East Carolina University.
-Since beginning her career in 2016, she has served pediatric and adult populations in skilled nursing facilities and multiple school districts before launching Lifespan Therapy in 2021.
+She earned both her Bachelor of Science in Family and Community Services and her Master of Science in Communication Sciences and Disorders from East Carolina University.
+Since beginning her career in 2016, Alicia has provided services in skilled nursing facilities, public schools, outpatient clinics, and private practice before founding Lifespan Therapy in 2021.

-Alicia has experience working with clients from infancy through late adulthood, including individuals over 100 years of age.
-Her clinical expertise spans a wide range of medical and developmental conditions, including Autism Spectrum Disorder (ASD), Parkinson’s Disease, Multiple Sclerosis (MS), Cerebral Palsy, Dementia, Stroke, and Traumatic Brain Injury (TBI).
-She is also a certified Lingraphica Technology Specialist, supporting communication access through AAC for individuals with complex communication needs.
+Throughout her career, Alicia has treated individuals from infancy through late adulthood—including patients more than 100 years of age.
+Her clinical expertise includes the evaluation and treatment of a wide range of developmental, neurological, and medically complex conditions, including Autism Spectrum Disorder (ASD), Parkinson's disease, Multiple Sclerosis (MS), Cerebral Palsy, dementia, stroke, traumatic brain injury (TBI), cognitive-communication disorders, dysphagia, pediatric feeding disorders, and speech and language impairments.
+She is also a certified Lingraphica Technology Specialist, helping individuals with complex communication needs achieve greater independence through augmentative and alternative communication (AAC).

 Alicia resides in Fletcher, North Carolina, with her husband and two children.
 In her free time, she enjoys hiking, visiting wineries and breweries, crafting, and spending quality time with her family.